M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset: Data Creation Pipeline

 The downloaded subtitles are not high-quality as expected by our observation.
 Therefore, we introduce expert ASR systems following~\citet{Zhang2022}.
 In particular, we select Microsoft STT\footnote{\url{https://azure.microsoft.com/en-us/products/ai-services/speech-to-text}}, and Whisper-large-v2~\cite{Radford2023}\footnote{\url{https://github.com/openai/whisper}}.
 They both achieve a WER of less than 10\% or even 5\% on multiple test sets indicated in the SpeechColab ASR Benchmark (EN)\footnote{\url{https://github.com/SpeechColab/Leaderboard}} in Oct.
 2022.

-The Microsoft transcriptions in written and spoken form are denoted as $M_w$ and $M_s$ respectively, and the Whisper transcriptions result in written form are denoted as $W_w$ (only the written form exists in the Whisper result).
+The Microsoft transcriptions in written and spoken form\footnote{``Spoken form'' refers to the representation of language as it is actually spoken or pronounced, while ``written form'' refers to the representation of language in its written or textual format.} are denoted as $M_w$ and $M_s$ respectively, and the Whisper transcriptions result in written form are denoted as $W_w$ (only the written form exists in the Whisper result).